Nicodona/pyhtonPhoneBook/README.md

-#mastering python python developers
+# mastering python python developers
-## we have egbe job as a contributor
+## we have egbe, lionel job as a contributor
 ## we will update our readme with issues later :)